 When and How to Pick a Kiwi

 Kiwi fruit has attained full size in August; however, it is not mature enough for kiwi harvesting until late October to early November when the seeds have turned black and the sugar content has risen.
-Although fruit will soften off the vine after the sugar content is 4%, the sweet flavor has not developed until the content increases to 6-8%.
-After kiwi harvesting, the starch is converted to sugar and will then be ready to eat once the fruit contains an astonishing 12-15% sugar.
+Although fruit will soften off the vine after the sugar content is 4 percent, the sweet flavor has not developed until the content increases to 6 to 8 percent.
+After kiwi harvesting, the starch is converted to sugar and will then be ready to eat once the fruit contains an astonishing 12 to 15 percent sugar.